top of page

 Expect to revisit and adapt the plan as therapy progresses.
 If a goal isn’t working, or your client isn't progressing as expected, take that as an opportunity to reflect on your formulation and what is keeping the client stuck.

 There is no “perfect” treatment plan for a client with a complex presentation.
-But there are better ways to do it—ways that honour complexity, reduce overwhelm, and reflect the reality of human distress.
+However, there are better ways to do it—ways that honour complexity, reduce overwhelm, and reflect the reality of human distress.

 The most effective treatment plans are: